awsdocs/aws-storagegateway-user-guide/doc_source/managing-volumes.md

 Resizing a volume is not supported\.
 To change the size of a volume, create a snapshot of the volume, and then create a new cached volume from the snapshot\.
 The new volume can be bigger than the volume from which the snapshot was created\.
 For steps describing how to remove a volume, see [To remove a volume](#CachedRemovingAStorageVolume)\.
 For steps describing how to add a volume and preserve existing data, see [Deleting a Volume](#ApplicationStorageVolumesCached-Removing)\.

 All cached volume data and snapshot data is stored in Amazon S3 and is encrypted at rest using server\-side encryption \(SSE\)\.
-However, you cannot access this data by using the Amazon S3 API or other tools such as the Amazon S3 console\.
+However, you cannot access this data by using the Amazon S3 API or other tools such as the Amazon S3 Management Console\.

 ## Adding a Volume<a name="ApplicationStorageVolumesCached-Adding"></a>

 As your application needs grow, you might need to add more volumes to your gateway\.
 As you add more volumes, you must consider the size of the cache storage and upload buffer you allocated to the gateway\.
 The gateway must have sufficient buffer and cache space for new volumes\.
 For more information, see [Determining the Size of Upload Buffer to Allocate](ManagingLocalStorage-common.md#CachedLocalDiskUploadBufferSizing-common)\.

 You can add volumes using the AWS Storage Gateway console or AWS Storage Gateway API\.
-For information on using the AWS Storage Gateway API to add volumes, see [CreateCachediSCSIVolume](http://docs.aws.amazon.com/storagegateway/latest/APIReference/API_CreateCachediSCSIVolume.html)\.
+For information on using the AWS Storage Gateway API to add volumes, see [CreateCachediSCSIVolume](https://docs.aws.amazon.com/storagegateway/latest/APIReference/API_CreateCachediSCSIVolume.html)\.
 For instructions on how to add a volume using the AWS Storage Gateway console, see [Creating a Volume](GettingStartedCreateVolumes.md)\.

 ## Expanding the Size of a Volume<a name="volume-size-increase"></a>